liangchua/liangchua/README.md

 - 📫 You can reach me on my LinkedIn profile [[LinkedIn](https://www.linkedin.com/in/chua-chen-liang-530b761aa/)], or via email at [chualiang97@gmail.com].

-- ⚡ Fun fact: Did you know that the first artificial neural network was developed in the 1950s?
-It was designed to simulate the behavior of a single neuron, and it paved the way for the development of modern neural networks that are widely used in machine learning today.

 &nbsp;

 # GITHUB STATS